 Ajay Raghavendra, Ph.D.

-Ajay Raghavendra is an ERJ-175 first officer with a regional airline who pilots the UH-60M Black Hawk helicopter as an aviation officer with the U.S. Army (New York National Guard).
+Ajay Raghavendra is an ERJ-175 first officer with a regional airline and a rated UH-60M Black Hawk helicopter aviation officer with the U.S. Army (New York National Guard).
 He holds a Ph.D. in Atmospheric Science from SUNY-Albany and graduated with honors from Embry-Riddle Aeronautical University (Fla. campus) with a B.S. in Meteorology and Computational Mathematics.
 He has participated in two cloud-seeding projects and flew the Cessna 340.
 Ajay is a strong advocate for aviation safety and education in the general aviation community.
 He is a FAASTeam representative (FAA Safety Team) with the Albany Flight Standards District Office and works as a CFI and Part-141 Check Airmen in Albany N.Y.

 Anticipating Upper Clear-Air Turbulence